Broyhill School of Management

 Your classes will be engaging as well as demanding.
 Instead of simply coming up with the correct answer, a tremendous amount of focus is dedicated to the process of problem-solving and developing a multi-lateral understanding of a concept and how it influences other things.

 It isn't all work and studies however.
-Student clubs include Institute of Management Accountants (IMA), Student Investment Club (SIC), Students in Free Enterprise (SIFE), and World Trade Club (WTC).
+Student clubs include Institute of Management Accountants (IMA), Student Investment Club (SIC), Entrepreneurial Action by all of Us (ENACTUS), and World Trade Club (WTC).
 As a student participant in these clubs, you’ll get to participate in regional competitions, hold meetings, and throw parties.
 You may also have the opportunity to be part of Delta Mu Delta, the international honors society for business majors.

 On cold, rainy days, some professors have been known to bring and serve hot apple cider or hot chocolate to students.
 Barbeques at professors’ homes are common.
 The faculty and staff of the Broyhill School of Management care more about your future than your grades.